tinode/chat/docker/README.md

 ]
 ```

-[XIRYS](https://xirsys.com/) offers a free tier for developers.
-We are in no way affiliated with XIRYS.
+[XIRSYS](https://xirsys.com/) offers a free tier for developers.
+We are in no way affiliated with XIRSYS.
 We do not endorse or otherwise take any responsibility for your use of their services.

 ### Run the chatbot